Sompting Abbotts Preparatory School

-Sompting Abbotts Preparatory School is a historic West Sussex independent school in Sompting, near Worthing and Steyning.
-It educates children of both sexes aged 2 to 13.
-The school sits in parkland of 30 acres, which includes woodland, chalk grassland slopes and a pond.
+Sompting Abbotts Preparatory School was a historic West Sussex independent school in Sompting, near Worthing and Steyning, situated in 30 acres of parkland, including woodland, chalk grassland slopes and a pond.

-The school was founded in 1921 and is a member of the Independent Association of Preparatory Schools (IAPS) and it is a non-selective day school.
-The headmaster is Chris Gunn and the principal is Patricia Sinclair.
+Founded in 1921 as a boys' boarding school, by the time of its closure in 2026 it had become a non-selective day school for both sexes aged 2 to 13.
+It was a member of the Independent Association of Preparatory Schools (IAPS).
+The final headmaster was Chris Gunn and the principal was Patricia Sinclair.
 The school has strong links with the Church of St Mary the Blessed Virgin and holds its annual Harvest Festival and Christmas carol services there.